GluuFederation/docs-ce-prod/docs/source/admin-guide/certificate.md

 # Certificates

 Gluu Server components have cryptographic keys and X.509 certificates that are stored inside the `chroot`.
-Details for certificates for each component are provided below.
+Details for certificates associated with each component are provided below.
 Certificates are available in the `/etc/certs` folder.

 |ASIMBA		    |Shibboleth	     |APACHE		 |OPENLDAP         |